Asavarkhul/CedricApp/Readme.md

 # CedricApp

-This is a simple SwiftUE application that fetches user data from the ([Random User API](https://randomuser.me/) and displays both the user's name and picture in a list.
+This is a simple iOS application that fetches user data from the ([Random User API](https://randomuser.me/) and displays both the user's name and picture in a list.
 It uses `Swift Concurrency (async/await)`, also `@published` properties for reactivity, and a repository approach for network calls.

 ## Overview